gleechi/gleechi.github.io/pages/0.12.0/unity/faqs.md

 ### All my objects are baked but why do I still get unnatural looking grasps?

 The unnatrual looking grasps could be caused by you have set the {% include tooltip.html tooltip="InteractionType" text="interaction type" %} of this object to be {% include tooltip.html tooltip="StickyHand" text="STICKY_HAND" %}.
-You could set it by either globally for all objects in [Global Grasp Interaction Settings](unity_component_myvirtualgrasp.0.12.0.html#global-grasp-interaction-settings), or on specific object through [VG_Interactable](unity_component_vginteractable.0.12.0.html) component, which overwrite the global settings.
-The commonly used {% include tooltip.html tooltip="InteractionType" text="interaction type" %} is either {% include tooltip.html tooltip="TriggerGrasp" text="TRIGGER_GRASP" %} or {% include tooltip.html tooltip="JumpGrasp" text="JUMP_GRASP" %}.
+You could have set it by either globally for all objects in [Global Grasp Interaction Settings](unity_component_myvirtualgrasp.0.12.0.html#global-grasp-interaction-settings), or on specific object through [VG_Interactable](unity_component_vginteractable.0.12.0.html) component, which overwrite the global settings.
+To fix it just switch to the commonly used {% include tooltip.html tooltip="InteractionType" text="interaction type" %}: {% include tooltip.html tooltip="TriggerGrasp" text="TRIGGER_GRASP" %} or {% include tooltip.html tooltip="JumpGrasp" text="JUMP_GRASP" %}.
+See [Grasp Interaction Type](grasp_interaction.0.12.0.html#grasp-interaction-type) for more information.

 ## Baking